Brain, Blood, and Self-Report: Gaining Insights into Stress-Related Cancer Outcomes in Female Breast Cancer Survivors

 In this research, we recruited women from the greater Los Angeles area who were previously diagnosed with breast cancer but were not currently undergoing treatment.
 Examining breast cancer survivors is important because psychological experiences following treatment have been linked with future cancer recurrence,4 and post-treatment well-being in survivors.5 From past research, we knew that inflammation (the body’s natural response to try to fight off sickness or heal an injury) is linked with several cancer-related outcomes, including metastasis6 and overall survival.7 We also know that psychological stress initiates activation of the sympathetic nervous system (SNS), ultimately increasing circulating markers of inflammation.8 Thus, psychological stress might exacerbate tumor-relevant biological processes via inflammation.
 However, we wanted to better understand how the brain translates experiences of psychological stress into SNS activity and subsequent inflammation.

 To do this, we focused on a circulating marker of inflammation called C-reactive protein (CRP).
-Although there are other markers of inflammation we can measure from plasma, CRP is an important prognostic marker for cancer-related outcomes in breast cancer survivors, such as cancer recurrence9 and fatigue.10 Within the brain, we specifically focused on the amygdala, a region that plays a role in SNS responding.11 Thus, we hypothesized that the amygdala might play a role in translating experiences of prolonged psychological stress into heightened levels of inflammation in breast cancer survivors.
-To test this, female breast cancer survivors completed a neuroimaging study in which they viewed socially threatening stimuli (fearful and angry faces), a task known to activate the amygdala.12 They also completed self-report measures of perceived stress over the previous month, and provided a blood sample that was analyzed for circulating levels of CRP in order to examine inflammation.
+Although there are other markers of inflammation we can measure from plasma, CRP is an important prognostic marker for cancer-related outcomes in breast cancer survivors, such as cancer recurrence7 and fatigue.9 Within the brain, we specifically focused on the amygdala, a region that plays a role in SNS responding.10 Thus, we hypothesized that the amygdala might play a role in translating experiences of prolonged psychological stress into heightened levels of inflammation in breast cancer survivors.
+To test this, female breast cancer survivors completed a neuroimaging study in which they viewed socially threatening stimuli (fearful and angry faces), a task known to activate the amygdala.11 They also completed self-report measures of perceived stress over the previous month, and provided a blood sample that was analyzed for circulating levels of CRP in order to examine inflammation.

 We found that women who reported being more stressed over the previous month tended to have higher levels of threat-related neural activity in the amygdala.
 In turn, women who had higher levels of threat-related amygdala reactivity tended to have higher levels of CRP, the inflammatory marker that has previously been linked to cancer outcomes.
 Interestingly, self-reports of prior stress were not directly linked with CRP in our study.
 In short, our data suggests that breast cancers survivors who experience greater levels of psychological stress may be further sensitized to social threats, as demonstrated by heightened amygdala activity.
 Furthermore, such heightened amygdala activity may coincide with greater levels of inflammation (e.g., CRP), which is likely to have implications for breast cancer recurrence and survivorship.